-- SEL is, “the process through which children and adults acquire and effectively apply the knowledge, attitudes and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships and make responsible decisions.”
-(Source: CASEL https://casel.org/overview-sel )
+- According to CASEL, SEL is "the process through which all young people and adults acquire and apply the knowledge, skills, and attitudes to develop healthy identities, manage emotions and achieve personal and collective goals, feel and show empathy for others, establish and maintain supportive relationships, and make responsible and caring decisions."
+(Source: CASEL https://casel.org/fundamentals-of-sel/)

 - The primary goal of SEL is to improve student attitudes and beliefs about self, others and school.
 A Stanford University study found that children with a positive mindset about math performed better in the subject, which is important when we think about fostering math confidence in classrooms.